 We are a biotechnology company that designs, optimizes and develops novel small molecule drugs that block key enzymes involved in the pathogenesis of diseases.
-We focus on the treatment of rare diseases in which significant unmet medical needs exist and that align with our capabilities and expertise.
+We focus on oral treatments for rare diseases in which significant unmet medical needs exist and that align with our capabilities and expertise.
 We integrate the disciplines of biology, crystallography, medicinal chemistry and computer modeling to discover and develop small molecule pharmaceuticals through the process known as structure-guided drug design.
+Structure-guided drug design is a drug discovery approach by which we design synthetic compounds from detailed structural knowledge of the active sites of enzyme targets associated with particular diseases.
+We use X-ray crystallography, computer modeling of molecular structures and advanced chemistry techniques to focus on the three-dimensional molecular structure and active site characteristics of the enzymes that control cellular biology.
+Enzymes are proteins that act as catalysts for many vital biological reactions.
+Our goal generally is to design a compound that will fit in the active site of an enzyme and thereby prevent its catalytic activity.
+Molecules from our discovery efforts which are commercially available or that are in active development are summarized in the table below: